 Please find key learning documents and resources for maths which outlines the required learning and expectations for each Year group.
-The school uses Maths No Problem from years 1-6.
+The school uses the Maths No Problem scheme from Reception to Year 6.

 Maths No Problem

 Incorporating the use of resources, problem solving and group work, the Primary Series is child-centred and fun to teach.
 With a focus on teaching maths for mastery, the series is designed to improve the maths confidence of learners.

 This short clip explains the fundamentals of Maths learning in our school.

 The whole class works through the programme of study at the same pace with ample time on each topic before moving on.
 Ideas are revisited at higher levels as the curriculum spirals through the years.
 The scheme uses a 'blocked' approach to teaching Maths, but concepts are regularly revisited through arithmetic sessions and by linking learning wherever possible.
 For example, when teaching place value links can be made with other strands of maths, such as calculations, measures and data handling.

 Tasks and activities are designed to be easy for pupils to enter while still containing challenging components.
 For advanced learners, the textbooks also contain non-routine questions for pupils to develop their higher-order thinking skills.

 Lessons and activities are designed to be taught using problem-solving approaches to encourage pupils higher-level thinking.
 The focus is on working with pupils core competencies, building on what they know to develop their relational understanding,